jensvog/pythonanywhere-webapp-reload-action/README.md

 to the server with various technologies (i.e. Git, SSH, ...) but afterwards the web app has to be restarted manually.
 Otherwise the web app is not updated.

-In order to enable a continuous deployment to pythoanywhere, this GitHub action automatically updates your pythonanywhere web app with the help of their [API](https://help.pythonanywhere.com/pages/API/).
+In order to enable a continuous deployment to pythonanywhere, this GitHub action automatically updates your pythonanywhere web app with the help of their [API](https://help.pythonanywhere.com/pages/API/).